tylerjmorg/copyright-updater/README.md

 ### Static Year Range
-You just want an unchanging year range?
+Do you just want an unchanging year range?
 Cool, I got that too.
 #### Code
 Add both `data-copyright-year="YYYY"` and `data-copyright-endyear="YYYY"` to any HTML tag.
 Preferably an empty `span`.
 Change out "YYYY" to the year you want.
 Example: `<span data-copyright-year="1996" data-copyright-endyear="2013"></span>` will spit out "1996-2013".

 ## Little Tip
 The `data-copyright-year` and `data-copyright-endyear` are string values if you need to add lettering to the years.
 If for whatever reason you need BC or AD, you can totally do so.
 Or you can switch the years to two digits.
 To each their own!
 ## Maintenance
 Just change the currentYear const on line 1 in the file to whatever year it currently is.
-This is done once a year, then all of your websites are updated!
+This is done once a year, and then all of your websites are updated!
+## Issues or Suggestions
+Feel free to open an issue!